JohnyCoding/Microservices-Carsties-App/README.md

 # Carsties - Auction Website Demo

 This is a demo of a car auction website, built from different microservices made with .NET 8, and a front-end with NextJs.
-The back-end is fully dockerized and can be run with:
+The entier app is fully dockerized and can be run with:

 ```
   docker compose up